-Amazon's critically acclaimed series Man the High Castle, based on the Philip K. Dick novel, is a counter-factual historical tale that examines a United States controlled by Axis forces.
-While maps of the imagined territory dominate the publicity for the television series, and the cover of Dick's novels, the author himself was scant on specify geographical details — perhaps for a good reason.
+Amazon’s critically acclaimed series The Man in the High Castle, based on the Philip K. Dick novel, is a counter-factual historical tale that examines a United States controlled by Axis forces.
+While maps of the imagined territory dominate the publicity for the television series, and the cover of Dick’s novels, the author himself was scant on specify geographical details — perhaps for a good reason.

 It’s 1962 in an America that has lost World War II.
 Nazi Germany rules the eastern half of the country, while Japan dominates a puppet state on the West Coast.
 Separating their domains is a neutral zone spanning the Rocky Mountains.
 The pilot for The Man in the High Castle opens with a map plotting out that grim alternative to our reality.
 In Philip K. Dick’s original novel, the references to geography are deliberately, tantalizingly scant.
 Can a map —especially a fictional one — be too precise?

 “I guess there is a lot of latitude in what you can say when writing about a topic that does not exist”, Dick says in How to Build a Universe That Doesn’t Fall Apart Two Days Later .
 Carefully mixing the familiar with the fantastical, Dick paints a convincing picture of the Zeitgeist in occupied America (spoiler alert: it’s dreary).

 But another reason the universe of The Man in the High Castle holds up so well is the writer’s parsimonious use of geopolitical detail.
 Readers picking up those breadcrumbs of information follow the trail of their imagination to an illusion of their own making.
 Like any trompe l’oeuil, that illusion benefits from the fuzziness of detail and is produced in the mind of the observer.
 Or, to return to the lecture mentioned above: “Latent structure is master of obvious structure” .